Apanjan: Reception

-Critically, too, the film was well received at the time.
-It dominated the 1969 BFJA Awards, besides winning the National Award for Best Feature Film in Bengali.
+The film dominated the 1969 BFJA Awards, besides winning the National Award for Best Feature Film in Bengali.

-Three years later, Tapan Sinha returned to the problems faced by urban youth in Ekhoni, which was also well received.
+Three years later, Tapan Sinha returned to the problems faced by urban youth in Ekhoni.

 Preservation

 Apanjan has been restored and digitised by the National Film Archive of India.

 Remake

 In 1971, Gulzar made his directorial debut with Mere Apne, which was almost a frame by frame remake of Apanjan.
 It starred Meena Kumari in the lead role which was successful at Box office.